lkozina1309/Dronekit/README.md

 # Dronekit

 Dronekit is a library with my scripts containing a code for my drones.
-I'm using python-dronekit and python-picamera for aerial photography as I use Raspberry Pi 4 as a companion computer.

 There are 2 simple simple scripts, just for testing connection, takeoff and landing and 2 template scripts I use to choose certain functions and coordinates to make useful scripts.